 Initial Appearance Court In Maricopa County & Pinal County For Sex Crime Charges

-An arrest on a sex offense in Arizona is one of the worst moments of a person’s life, and the initial court hearing upon arrest is referred to as the Initial Appearance (IA).
-The IA hearing is far from similar to the later arraignment at Superior Court.
-The Initial Appearance usually happens when you’re in custody and waiting to learn what your charges are and whether or not you can be released on bond.
-This hearing must happen within 24hours of an individual being taken into custody.
-Through this time a judge will let you know of your pending charges, bond and will decide the conditions of release.
+An arrest on a sex offense in Arizona is one of the worst moments of a person’s life, and the first court hearing upon arrest is referred to as the Initial Appearance (IA).
+The Initial Appearance usually happens when you are in custody and waiting to learn what your charges are and whether or not you can be released on bond.
+This IA hearing must happen within 24 hours of an individual being taken into custody.
+During this time a judge will let you know of your pending charges, bond amount and will decide the conditions of release.

-At VS Criminal Defense Lawyers, we regularly appear in Maricopa County Initial Appearance Court (ITR Facility) and Pinal County, advocating for our clients’ rights immediately.
+At VS Criminal Defense Attorneys, we regularly appear in Maricopa County Initial Appearance Court (ITR Facility) and Pinal County, advocating for our clients’ rights from the start.

 A lawyer reviewing Arizona Sex Crime Cases